-6.4 The table above shows a net deficit on the provision of services during the year of (£1,090k).
-Net transfers to earmarked reserves totalled £458k, leaving a net reduction in unearmarked General Fund balances (General Reserve) of £632k.
+6.4 The table above shows a net surplus on the provision of services during the year of (£1,626k).
+Net transfers to earmarked reserves totalled £1,626k.
+There was no change in the level of unearmarked General Fund balances (General Reserve).
 This is summarised in the table below: